TexasInstruments/edgeai-tensorlab/README.md

 - This step has to be done manually.

 #### Step 5.1a: Object Detection dataset example
 - An object detection dataset should look like this.
 (Use a suitable dataset name instead of animal_detection).
-The annotation file name for object detection must be instances.json
+The default annotation file name for object detection is instances.json
 <pre>
 data/datasets/animal_detection
                              |